Omkar06/Hotel-website/README.md

 # Hotel-website

-Hotel website using HTML,CSS, Bootstrap
+Hotel website using HTML, CSS, JS and Bootstrap